tempus-app/tempus/README.md

    If you want to support both docker & local development, it is recommended to set these variables directly in the [docker-compose.yml](docker-compose.yml) file.

 5. After docker is successfully installed, you should be able to use the following commands to run/stop the containers
-   - `docker-compose up`: starts up docker container for onboarding (our backend app), postgres database (image) and adminer (image)
+   - `docker-compose up`: starts up docker container for the onboarding api (our backend app), onboarding client (our frontend), postgres database (image) and adminer (image)
+     - After the containers come up, visit http://localhost:4200 to see the application running
-     - to debug database issues, head over to http://localhost:8080, this should open up adminer which shows the postgres database, use the credentials in your env file, and set system to postgreSQL.
+     - To debug database issues, head over to http://localhost:8080, this should open up adminer which shows the postgres database, use the credentials in your env file, and set system to postgreSQL.
    - `docker-compose build`: rebuilds the containers, especially useful if there are new changes (that aren't reflected when running `docker-compose up`)
    - `docker-compose down`: stops and removed any of the running containers